-- Hertfordshire Film Festival 2022 will take place at Watford Palace Theatre on February 16th and 17th 2022.
+- Hertfordshire Film Festival 2025 took place at Watford Palace Theatre on Tuesday 8th and Wednesday 9th April 2025.

-- The festival will feature screenings of selected films entered by young people aged 11-25.
+- The festival featured screenings of selected films entered by young people aged 11-25.

-- Submissions are open to anyone aged 11-25 living, working, or studying in Hertfordshire.
+- Submissions are open to anyone aged 11-25 currently living, working, or studying in Hertfordshire with a story to tell through film.

 - We welcome submissions from individuals or groups of friends, youth and community groups and schools, colleges, and universities.

-- The following types of films will not be considered: training videos, music videos, behind the scenes 'making of’ films, trailers, extracts of longer films, or incomplete films, straightforward recordings of arts (or other) events, film clips made solely for the purpose of curriculum learning (such as record and playback), video diaries or vox pops.
+- The following types of films will not be considered: training videos, music videos, behind the scenes 'making of’ films, trailers, extracts of longer films, incomplete films, straightforward recordings of arts (or other) events, film clips made solely for the purpose of curriculum learning (such as record and playback), video diaries (unless part of a story), or vox pops.

-- Film entries must be submitted to one of two age categories: 11-17s and 18-25s, and the majority of people working on the film must be within the age range for the category you are submitting to.
+- Film entries must be submitted to one of two age categories: 11-17s and 18-25s, and most people working on the film must be within the age range for the category you are submitting to.

 - Any support or help on the film by anyone older than the category age you are submitting to must be declared on your submission form, but all aspects of the filmmaking process should be led by young people in the relevant age bracket, including involvement in the edit.

-- The short films must have been made after December 2020.
-Any entries made pre-December 2020 will not be accepted.
+- Short films must have been made after February 2022 (the date of the previous Hertfordshire Film Festival).
+Any entries made before this date will not be accepted.

-- Filmmakers are welcome to submit more than one film, provided they all meet the submission criteria.
+- Filmmakers are welcome to submit up to a maximum of two films, provided they all meet the submission criteria.

-- Previous submissions to the Watford Young Filmmakers Festivals will not be accepted.
+- Previous submissions to either the Watford Young Filmmakers Festival or Hertfordshire Film Festival will not be accepted.

-- Films submitted must be no longer than 8 minutes duration for the 11-17s category and 15 minutes duration for the 18-25s category.
+- Films submitted to the 11-17s category must be no longer than 8 minutes in duration, for for the 18-25s category no longer than 15 minutes.

 - All entries must be received digitally.